jasonlin316/jasonlin316.github.io/_pages/about.md

 Latest News
 ======
+**Dec 19, 2023**: Our work ARGO has been accepted to IPDPS 2024 during the first round decesion!
+Special thanks to Intel Research Lab for the collaboration.

 **Nov 1, 2023**: Passed my qualify exam!

 **Jan 10, 2022**: I will be serving as the Registration Chair in [IEEE FCCM 2023](https://www.fccm.org), see you in LA.